emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌

 ***
-## Cinema Deck
+## Mocine
-### Score: 19/26
+### Score: 20/26
 1. Streams load very fast. ✔️
 1. Content is 1080p, and can be lowered. ✔️
 1. Good for both new and old content. ✔️
-1. Has 6 servers, but does not auto-switch if ones fails. 🟡
+1. Has 9 servers and does auto-switch if one fails. ✔️
-1. Site does have episode auto-next. ✔️
+1. Site does have episode auto-next on some servers. 🟡
-1. UI is decent but there's room for improvement. 🟡
+1. Sites UI is alright but has room for improvement. 🟡
-1. Has built in subs for most content. ✔️
+1. Has built in subs for most things and allows adjustments. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site has watch lists, and you can login to sync them across devices.  ✔️
+1. Site does have watch lists, but they can't be synced across devices. 🟡
-1. Site has has good sorting options but is otherwise lacking content discoverability options. 🟡
+1. Site has collections / random AI, but could use more in terms of discoverability options. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌

+***
+## Willow
+### Score: 19/26
+1. Streams load very fast. ✔️
+1. Content 1080 and can be lowered but it does give lower options too. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 9 servers, but does not auto-switch if one fails. 🟡
+1. Site does have episode auto-next on some servers. 🟡
+1. UI is good, feels very modern and search shows results as you type. ✔️
+1. Site has built in subs for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has bookmarks and watch history, but it can't be synced across devices. 🟡
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player. ✔️

+***
+## Flicker
+### Score: 19/26
+1. Streams load very fast. ✔️
+1. Site has 1080p and can be switched. ✔️
+1. Good for both new and old content. ✔️
+1. Site has 9 servers, and it does auto-switch when one fails. ✔️
+1. Site does have episode auto-next on some servers. 🟡
+1. UI is going for a minimal vibe, has room for improvement. 🟡
+1. Has subs for most content and allows adding your own and adjusting. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does not have watch lists, continue watching or history. ❌
+1. Has collections and AI recommendations, but is still a bit lacking in terms of sorting. 🟡
+1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
+1. Site works well and looks good on mobile. ✔️
 1. Site does not have a custom player. ❌

 ***